Regular procedure

 Against an order to leave the territory, only a non-suspensive appeal is left in an annulment procedure before the CALL (within 30 days).

 Unlike suspensive appeals against in-merit decisions, an appeal against an order to leave the territory or a Dublin decision has no automatic suspensive effect.
 A request to suspend the decision can be introduced simultaneously with the appeal.
-In case no request to suspend has been introduced and once the execution of the removal decision becomes imminent, an appeal in an extremely urgent necessity procedure can be lodged before the CALL within 10 or 5 calendar days in case of a subsequent return decision, invoking a potential breach of an absolute fundamental right (e.g. Article 3 ECHR).[79]
-This appeal is suspended until a judgment is issued.[80]
-It requires a swift decision of the CALL within 48 hours; the time limit is extended to 5 days, where the person’s expulsion is not foreseen to occur until 8 days after the decision.[81]
+In case no request to suspend has been introduced and once the execution of the removal decision becomes imminent, an appeal in an extremely urgent necessity procedure can be lodged before the CALL within 10 or 5 calendar days in case of a subsequent return decision, invoking a potential breach of an absolute fundamental right (e.g. Article 3 ECHR).[78]
+The decision is then suspended until a judgment is issued.[79]
+It requires a swift decision of the CALL within 48 hours; the time limit is extended to 5 days where the person’s expulsion is not foreseen to occur until 8 days after the decision.[80]

 Onward appeal to the Council of State

-A possibility of onward appeal against decisions of the CALL exists before the Council of State, the Belgian supreme administrative court.[84]
-Appeals, before the Council of State must be filed within 30 calendar days after the decision of the CALL has been notified and have no suspensive effect.
-They are so called “cassation appeals” that allow the Council of State only to verify whether the CALL respected the applicable legal provisions and substantial formal requirements, failing which the decision should be annulled.[85]
+A possibility of onward appeal against decisions of the CALL exists before the Council of State, the Belgian supreme administrative court.[83]
+Appeals before the Council of State must be filed within 30 calendar days after the decision of the CALL has been notified and have no suspensive effect.
+They are so called ‘cassation appeals’ that allow the Council of State only to verify whether the CALL respected the applicable legal provisions and substantial formal requirements, failing which the decision should be annulled.[84]
 It cannot make its own assessment and decision on the facts of the case.
-Appeals before the Council of State are first channelled through an admissibility filter, whereby the Council of State filters out, usually within a month, those cassation appeals that have no chance of success or are only intended to prolong the procedure.[86]
-If the decision under review is annulled (“quashed”), the case is sent back to the CALL for a new assessment of the initial appeal.
+Appeals before the Council of State are first channelled through an admissibility filter, whereby the Council of State filters out, usually within a month, those cassation appeals that have no chance of success or are only intended to prolong the procedure.[85]
+If the decision under review is annulled (‘quashed’), the case is sent back to the CALL for a new assessment of the initial appeal.

 Legal assistance